 Additionally, some mattresses can retain heat, which can be uncomfortable for those who tend to sleep on the warmer side or experience night sweats.
 That being said, you may want to consider materials that provide a lot of airflow and breathability.
 "You are looking for materials that wick away moisture and have cooling effects to help keep your body temperature regulated," Shallow adds.
 This may include gel and copper, as well as naturally thermo-regulating textiles like cotton and wool.
 You'll also find options containing fabric-encased coils.

 "If you are a side sleeper, you may prefer a soft mattress, as it will provide full body support," says Shallow.
 This may go without saying if you're specifically looking for a plush model, but always check the firmness level before buying a mattress.

 Brands often indicate firmness on a scale from one to 10 (one being the softest; 10 being the firmest).
 Softer options are usually somewhere between three and five—any lower than that, and you'll be sacrificing proper support.
 And while a soft mattress can provide cloud-like comfort, you'll definitely want to ensure that it also allows for optimal support and spinal alignment.

 "Mattresses are usually between 8 and 14 inches in thickness," Shallow tells The Spruce.
-However, she says to note how much of it is the pillow top or upper plush layer.
+However, Shallow says to note how much of it is the pillow top or upper plush layer.
 Typically, you want 2 or 3 inches.
 "This is your comfort layer and something you really will need on a bed."

 Thicker mattresses are sometimes softer and plusher, especially those with pillow tops.
 But this isn't always the case.
 Materials are usually a better indicator of softness.
 Sometimes, thicker mattresses can indicate additional cushioning and support for pressure relief and alignment.
 However, the ideal thickness of your mattress usually depends on a number of factors, like body weight and sleeping position.